angeldzzz23/CourseAppServerApp/README.md

 **Additions/Bugs**

-Didnt get to finish getPostersPosts to be able to complete the filtering functionality.
+I Didnt get to finish getPostersPosts to be able to complete the filtering functionality.